axonn-ai/yalis/README.md

 # yalis
-YALIS stands for Yet Another LLM Infernce Framework.
+YALIS stands for Yet Another LLM Inference Framework.
 It is what it is.